Ho-Chunk: Reservations formation

-Following the forced relocations, many tribe members returned to previous homes, especially in Wisconsin, despite the U.S. Army's repeated roundups and removals.
-The U.S. government finally allowed the Wisconsin Winnebago to settle land in the state, where they have achieved federal recognition as a tribe.
+Following the forced relocations, many tribe members returned to previous homes, especially in Wisconsin, despite the U.S. Army's repeated roundups and forced removals.
+But the federal government finally allowed the Winnebago to resettle and acquire land in their ancestral homeland in Wisconsin, which eventually received recognition as an official Reservation known as the Ho-Chunk Nation of Wisconsin.
 The Ho-Chunk in Nebraska have gained independent federal recognition as a tribe and have a reservation in Thurston County.
-The Ho-Chunk Nation now has a constitution that reinforces its sovereign abilities to negotiate with the US government.
+The Ho-Chunk Nation now has a constitution that reinforces its sovereign abilities to negotiate with the U.S. government.

-Waukon and Decorah, county seats of Allamakee and Winneshiek County, Iowa, respectively, were named after the 19th-century Ho-Chunk chief Waukon Decorah.
+Waukon and Decorah, county seats of Allamakee and Winneshiek County, Iowa, respectively, were named after the 19th-century Ho-Chunk Chief Waukon Decorah.